karmab/kcli/README.md

 ## docker support

 docker support is mainly enabled as a commodity to launch some containers along vms in plan files.
+Of course, you will need docker installed on the hypervisor.
 So the following can be used in a plan file to launch a container:

 ```
 centos:
  type: container
   image: centos
   cmd: /bin/bash
+  ports:
+   - 5500
+  volumes:
+   - /root/coco
 ```

 The following keywords can be used: